MJ Akbar defamation case: Court defers cross-examination till May 20

 "Were you not associated with Congress in 1989 and shifted your loyalty in 2014 when you joined BJP?" she asked.

 She also counter-questioned him on the allegations of sexual misconduct levied by Ramani.
-He, however, negated the claim that he had invited her at Oberoi hotel in December 1993 on the pretext of a job interview.
+Responding to the same, he said, "I don't remember."

 Ramani had on April 10 pleaded not guilty before the court and claimed trial after the court framed defamation charges against her on a criminal complaint of Akbar.